Expand all

 |

-3. Contact the date-of-accident or current employer and gather information
+3. Contact the date-of-accident and/or current employer to gather information

-Contact the date-of-accident or the current employer (if the worker has given permission), to discuss the worker’s employment and difficulties they are currently experiencing.
+Contact the date-of-accident or the current employer (if the worker has given permission to contact them), to discuss the worker’s employment and difficulties they are currently experiencing.
 Gather the information needed to make a reopen decision.
-Ask the employer: - What is the status of the worker’s employment (for example, are they still working, details of the layoff, job duties or changes to duties or hours)?
+Ask the employer: - What is the current status of the worker's employment? (e.g., Are they still employed?
+What are their job duties, modified duties, or hours?
+If not employed, why and what are the details of the layoff?
+Is there a way to modify their job duties so they can return to work?)

 - Were you or any of your employees aware of the worker’s symptoms or difficulties?